hannah-whitmore/cs103-cpa02/README.md

 # cs103-cpa02
 ## To run this app :
 Download the project from github and dowload nodejs and npm from https://nodejs.org and cd into the folder
-### Install the packages by running the command : npm install, then npm start
+### Install the packages by running the commands : npm install, then npm start
 ### Run the project by running the command : node app.js